Description

 Condition:

-A nice copy.
-Some mild edge wear, tanning.
-Cover is bright, book is sound and in good condition.
+A decent copy.
+Some light rubbing, mild general wear, tanning.
+Book is sound and in good condition.
 Bagged and boarded.
 Please examine photos carefully and see our notes on item condition before purchasing.

 Reviews